-Raku is a low temperature earthenware technique involving a very rapid glaze firing cycle.
-The pre-fired pots are placed into a hot kiln, heated up to about 1000°C and removed using long tongs.
+Raku is an exciting firing technique involving removal of pots from the kiln at high temperature.
+The pre-fired pots are placed into a hot kiln, quickly heated up to about 1000°C and then removed using long tongs and a lot of protective clothing.

 It was traditionally used in Japan to produce bowls for the tea ceremony but the pots were left to cool without the post firing reduction, this being a development by potters in America.